-“Wear long sleeved clothes and you’ll be safe from bed bug bites (Cimex lectularius Linnaeus).”
-Maybe…maybe not.
+“Wear long-sleeved clothes, and you’ll be safe from bed bug bites (Cimex lectularius Linnaeus).”
+Maybe, maybe not.
 But bed bug bites are painful and will cause anemia.
 So, you’re wondering, can bed bugs bite through clothing?

 The short answer is, NO, bed bugs lack teeth to gnaw through clothing or fabric.
 The bugs only have a sharp and long ‘proboscis’ allowing them to access your blood vessels.

-Can Bed Bugs Bite Through Pajamas?
+Can Bed Bugs Bite through Clothing?
+Pajamas, Socks, Fabric?

 Notably, bed bugs have a sharp and long ‘proboscis’ that they’ll use to suck blood from your blood vessels on the human skin.
 In fact, the bed bug’s proboscis is almost double its body size.

 However, the bed bug’s feeding mechanism is only triggered when the skin lands on the human skin.
-Thus, the bugs can’t poke the proboscis through fabrics, pajamas and clothes to reach your bare skin.
+Thus, the bugs can’t poke the proboscis through fabrics, pajamas, and clothes to reach your bare skin.

-Researchers report that bed bugs only suck blood using a skin-type membrane, and hence clothes or fabrics and pajamas won’t trigger this feeding actions.
+Researchers report that bed bugs only suck blood using a skin-type membrane, and hence clothes or fabrics and pajamas won’t trigger these feeding actions.
 Therefore, if you have pajamas on, bed bugs won’t bit through them.

-So, any bed bugs bites you find after a night sleep, despite having worn your pajamas, must have been because the fabrics had rolled up to leave your skin bare for the bed bugs to feed.
+So, any bed bugs bites you find after a night’s sleep, despite having worn your pajamas, must have been because the fabrics had rolled up to leave your skin bare for the bed bugs to feed.

 Can Bed Bugs Bite Through Leggings or Socks?